talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Deduct points in loyalty program for given customer

-Remove points from the specified loyalty program and specified customer profile.
+Deduct points from the specified loyalty program and specified customer profile.
 To get the `integrationId` of the profile from a `sessionId`, use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2).

 ### Example